fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

 Other problems written in a :ref:`supported file format <problem_def>` can be analyzed with FitBenchmarking by passing the path using the ``--problem-sets`` (or ``-p``) option.
-A example problems can be downloaded from :ref:`BenchmarkProblems`, and they can also be found in the ``fitbenchmarking/examples`` directory of the code.
+Some example problems can be downloaded from :ref:`BenchmarkProblems`, and they can also be found in the ``fitbenchmarking/examples`` directory of the code.